loggi/pglog-fetcher/README.md

 # pglog-fetcher
-Fetches log from AWS RDS
+Fetches log from AWS RDS.

+Each time it fetches new log entries, a new file containing the downloaded content is saved.